 There is a myth that sloths only eat cecropia leaves, but they actually eat leaves from at least ninety-six trees and vines, since sloths are often in dense foliage, they are not usually seen except in sparsely branched trees like Cecropia,

 Each sloth eats leaves from a unique combination of about forty tree species.
-Bacteria in sloth’s stomach are adapted to digest those leaves, much like bacteria digest grass in the stomach of a cow.
+Bacteria in the sloth’s stomach are adapted to digest those leaves, much like bacteria digest grass in the stomach of a cow.

 A sloth reaches sexual maturity at three years of age and may live to twenty to thirty years.
-An infant clings to the mother its first six months of life.
+An infant clings to the mother in its first six months of life.

 You can find these in the lower humid areas, from both sides.
 Easier to spot in less forested areas.
 But common in places like Manuel Antonio and Corcovado.

 The coatimundi is the largest and most conspicuous member of the raccoon family in Costa Rica.
 A social mammal, it is active throughout the day and is usually seen in family groups of fifteen to twenty.
 Groups may occasionally exceed thirty individuals.
 These groups consist of young males, females, and young.
 Old males are typically loners.
-They have long, dark, furry tail, which is held upright as it forages on the ground.
+They have a long, dark, furry tail, which is held upright as it forages on the ground.